openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 A dual-stage synchronizer in the GPIO module prevents metastability issues when sampling external inputs by synchronizing them to the system clock domain.
 This synchronizer consists of two flip-flops in series, which helps to ensure that any glitches or transient signals on the GPIO inputs are filtered out before being processed by the rest of the system.

-When a pin is configured as an input, the input signal is sampled by the first flip-flop, and the output of this flip-flop is then sampled by the second flip-flop.
+The input signals on the GPIO pins are sampled by the first flip-flop, and the output of this flip-flop is then sampled by the second flip-flop.
 The output of the second flip-flop is the synchronized signal that is used by the GPIO module.

 Pin Direction Control
 ~~~~~~~~~~~~~~~~~~~~~
-The GPIO module allows each pin to be configured as either an input, output, or open-drain.
+All the GPIO pins are input by default.
+The GPIO module allows output and open-drain to be configured individually for each pin.

-- **Input**: The pin reads external signals and provides them to the system.
+  - **Input**: The pin reads external signals and provides them to the system; this is the default state and cannot be disabled.
-- **Output**: The pin drives external devices by setting the pin high or low.
+  - **Output**: The pin drives external devices by setting the pin high or low; If output is enabled for a pin, then the output signals can also be read on the input pins.
   - **Open-Drain**: The pin can pull the signal low or leave it in a high-impedance state, requiring an external pull-up resistor to achieve a high state.

-The pin direction is controlled through the SETDIR CSR, which allows the software to set the direction for each pin individually.
+The pin configuration is controlled through the SETDIR CSR, which allows software to individually configure each pin—specifying whether output is enabled and whether the pin operates in open-drain mode.
-The direction of each of the 32 pins is also reflected in the gpio_dir output signal, which indicates whether each pin is configured as an input (0) or output (1).
+The direction/configuration of each of the 32 pins is also reflected in the gpio_dir output signal, which indicates whether output is enabled for each individual pin.

 In case when a pin is configured as an open-drain output, the value of the gpio_dir signal will be opposite to the actual output value.
 For example, if the pin is configured as an open-drain output and the output value is high (1), the gpio_dir signal will indicate low (0).